The briar club

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Quinn, K., & Maarleveld, S. (2024).
-The briar club .
+The briar club.
 Playaway Products, LLC.

-Harvard Citation (style guide)Quinn, K. and Maarleveld, S. (2024).
+UCL Harvard Citation (Style Guide)Quinn, K. and Maarleveld, S. (2024).
 The briar club.
 Solon, Ohio: Playaway Products, LLC.

-MLA Citation, 9th Edition (style guide)Quinn, Kate,, and Saskia Maarleveld.
-The Briar Club Playaway Products, LLC, 2024.
+MLA Citation, 9th Edition (Style Guide)Quinn, Kate, and Saskia Maarleveld.
+The Briar Club.
+Playaway Products, LLC, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.